jrnewell/disk-arbitration-agent/README.md

 This annoyance occurs if you are running a dual-boot system where your Windows disks are running on a RAID setup (e.g. Intel ICH9R).
 OS X will display two more of these dialogs on every bootup because it cannot read the RAID disks properly.  ``/etc/fstat`` does not seem to be effective in ignoring the disks because OS X will not assign a UUID for these disk since they are unreadable.
 To overcome this limitation, I added an option to DiskArbitrationAgent to not display a dialog message if the disk is unreadble and is a SATA drive.
 Otherwise, it behaves the same as Apple's version.

-The code is modifed from Apple's Open Source repository for version 10.10.3.
+The code is modifed from Apple's Open Source repository for version 10.10.x.

 [http://opensource.apple.com/source/DiskArbitration/DiskArbitration-268/](http://opensource.apple.com/source/DiskArbitration/DiskArbitration-268/)

 ## Installation

 Download the latest DiskArbitrationAgent binary from the [Releases](https://github.com/jrnewell/disk-arbitration-agent/releases/latest) link in GitHub.

+I am also including a Mavericks and El Capitan build.
+The El Capitan build uses the Yosemite source built against the OSX 11 SDK since the source code has not been released yet.

 ### Automatically